glitchassassin/cold-hard-facts/_posts/2016-08-12-seth-rich-coverup-robbery-gone-bad.md

 ## Conclusions ##

 Further evidence may come to light, but at present - as interesting as this is - we do not have sufficient grounds to accuse anyone in the DNC of conspiracy to commit murder.

-Cheers!
+Of course, if any new facts come to light, we'll update our analysis.